 With the colder months soon upon us, adding vibrancy and colour to your home with house plants is a great way to inject something new and creative into your décor.

-Both plants and flowers have made a big comeback in interiors in recent years so don’t shy away from integrating them into your scheme.
+Both plants and flowers have made a big comeback in interiors in recent years, so don’t shy away from integrating them into your scheme.
 They can add movement and interest in a way no other accessories can, and really bring your home to life.
-If you want to embrace the trend, here are some of my top tips for making plants work in your home in the autumn.
+If you want to embrace the trend, here are some of our top tips for making house plants work in your home in the autumn and winter.

 Make the most of both colour and texture and use plants just like you would any other home accessory.
 Use the hues of the leaves to co-ordinate with your wall colour or other colour accents in a room.